Milton Margai: Women's health reform

 Margai trained health care workers to instruct female community leaders in the Mende women's religion, the Sande.
 The Sande religion served as a facilitation system of practical knowledge about midwifery passed down by generations of women in the region.
-In 1948, Margai wrote an article for African Affairs entitled "Welfare Work in a Secret Society," in which he discusses his successes in establishing a series of training camps which taught hygiene and domestic skills to young female Sande initiates.
+In 1948, Margai wrote an article for African Affairs entitled "Welfare Work in a Secret Society", in which he discusses his successes in establishing a series of training camps which taught hygiene and domestic skills to young female Sande initiates.
 In the article, Margai states "It is simply natural that such a society, when correctly approached, will not be very much averse to the idea of infusing in its teachings a correct and more up-to-date information on the subjects it has been trying to teach, provided it does not interfere or expose the secrets of the society."

 Working in concert with local women's groups, Margai helped introduce health and hygiene training into puberty initiation ceremonies.
 He also trained midwives and was the author of an instruction manual on midwifery in the Mende language.
 The women whom Margai trained became known as "Mamma Nurses", and were respected for their prowess in midwifery due to Margai's training.

-Delivered Twins Identical Twin Girls

-Margai delivered identical twin girls Esther and Margaret Tellu in May 1949.
-Reference name Kau Tei Lee.